-Sheida Isabel Elmi is Research Program Manager at the Aspen Institute Financial Security Program (FSP).
-Sheida manages FSP’s Consumer Insights Collaborative.
-She supports research efforts related to employer-sponsored benefits and other topics connected to short- and long-term financial stability and security.
-Before joining Aspen, Sheida was an associate manager with The Pew Charitable Trusts’ Financial Security and Mobility project.
-There, she led quantitative analyses, in-depth interviews, and focus groups to explore how families fare across different measures of financial health and synthesized the findings for a variety of audiences, including the public and policymakers.
-Before that, she was a research analyst at MEF Associates, where she helped evaluate federal programs aimed at promoting economic security through education, matched-savings accounts, and employment and training programs.
+Sheida Elmi (she/her/ella) is the Senior Research Manager at the Aspen Institute Financial Security Program (Aspen FSP).
+She leads work that elevates people’s lived experiences to inform, shape, or otherwise influence policy, product, and program solutions to improve family financial security and well-being.
+Sheida manages research with a range of cross-sector experts, including FSP’s Consumer Insights Collaborative.
+She supports research efforts related to guaranteed income, wealth building, liquid savings, public and workplace benefits, financial inclusion, and other topics connecting short- and long-term financial security.
+Before joining Aspen, Sheida was an Associate Manager with The Pew Charitable Trusts.
+There, she led quantitative analyses, in-depth interviews, and focus groups to explore how families fare across different measures of financial well-being.
+Before that, she was a Research Analyst at MEF Associates, where she helped evaluate federal programs aimed at promoting economic security through higher education, matched-savings accounts, and employment and training programs.

 Sheida holds a Master of Public Policy degree from UC Berkeley, and a bachelor’s degree in political science and international studies from Northwestern University.
 She serves on the Board of Capital Area Asset Builders (CAAB) and is a member of the Guaranteed Income Community of Practice.